chriopter/hugo-autopilot/README.md

 - Updating Hugo weekly and creating PRs
 - Auto-merging Dependabot PRs
 - Responding to manual triggers and repository dispatch events

-## Example Implementation

-For a real-world example of this workflow in action, see [christopher-eller.de](https://github.com/chriopter/christopher-eller.de), which uses a single `hugo-autopilot.yml` file to handle all CI/CD tasks.

 ## Credits